-Click here to view dates and detailed information regarding Orland Township's immunization clinics and health fairs.
+Click here to view dates and detailed information regarding Orland Township's Immunization Clinics and Children's Health Fair.

 District 140 recognizes that some students may require the administration of medication during school hours.
 In order for your student to receive medication in school, including non-prescription drugs, the KSD 140 Authorization for Administration of Medication in School form must be completed by both the licensed prescriber and the parent.
 Medication, including over-the-counter medicines, must be brought to school in the original container.
 Parents are asked to bring medication to the school nurse.
 Children should not transport medicine to or from school.

 Additionally, your child’s doctor may determine that it is appropriate for him/her to self-possess an inhaler and/or EpiPen during school hours and during school related activities.
 Please alert the school nurse, teacher, and coach if your student is prescribed an inhaler or EpiPen.
 If your child is prescribed an inhaler, the school nurse will make a copy of the licensed prescriber’s order printed on the front of the container for the inhaler.
-If your child is prescribed an EpiPen, an Emergency Action Plan (EAP) should be developed with input from the doctor and parent.
-Please download and complete an EAP and Treatment Authorization form.
-The school nurse and the appropriate staff will facilitate the EAP when your child is in school and during school-related activities.
+If your child is prescribed an Pigpen, an Emergency Action Plan (LEAP) should be developed with input from the doctor and parent.
+Please download and complete an LEAP and Treatment Authorization form.
+The school nurse and the appropriate staff will facilitate the LEAP when your child is in school and during school-related activities.